jpoon/activity_monitor/docs/proposal.rst

     - An accelerometer will be used to detect the motion of the user and to determine the current state in which the user is in (e.g. standing, sitting, falling, walking)
 * Wireless Sensor Network
     - In order to coordinate data retrieved from the various sensors placed around the body, a wireless sensor network will be required.

-Identify what you will need to accomplish the project.
-This may range from specific items such as tools or equipment to broader facilities such as lab time.

 **Project Timeline**